Sagelt/beyond/index.md

 HP, reserve dice, damage dice, and move bonuses do not change when leveling up unless the move the player chose during leveling up says so.

+## Bonds

+Bonds tie the characters to each other directly.
+Each bond is a statement about a positive relationship between the characters which drives action.
+When creating characters bonds are rolled randomly.
+For each rolled bond the player chooses another player character as the target of that bond and asks the player of that character if they're okay with that bond.
+If not the player can choose another target for the bond or the GM can provide an NPC for that bond.

+Bonds drive player characters to push themselves, but can also be a distraction.
+Each bond has three uses and can be used for each once:

+-   Gain a reserve die when the target of the bond shows appreciation or reciprication
+-   Increase the category of success for a roll where the target of the bond is effected in a way that relates to the bond
+-   Decrease the category of success for a roll where the target of the bond is effected in a way that relates to the bond

+Once a bond has been used for all three it is uses it is resolved.
+When a bond is resolved the player can choose one:

+-   Mark XP for resolving a bond
+-   Gain a new bond move

+If the player chooses a bond move the blank in the bond move (if there is one) must be filled with the same character who the resolved bond was with.

+After a bond is resolved the player chooses a new bond to replace it.
+They can either write a new bond of their own, roll for one, or choose one from the list.
+The new bond can be with anyone: the same character, a different player character, or a different NPC.

 # Core Moves